-Every orbital scenario is different, however, it is useful to calculate an upset rate for sample orbits.
-As indicated earlier, remote sensing instruments are logical platforms for use of this technology.
-For the sake of example, several circular orbits were modeled assuming a 60-degree inclination angle and operation during solar maximum.
+Every orbital scenario is different, however, it is useful to indicate a potential upset rate on-orbit for sample orbits.
+As indicated earlier, remote sensing instruments are a logical platforms for use of this technology.
+For the sake of example, several circular orbits were modeled assuming a 60 inclination angle and operation during solar maximum.
 Using these assumptions and the CREME96 model [4], the upset rate for the device can be estimated.
 With the knowledge of both the proton and heavy ion response, this modeling tool provides both an orbital average upset rate as well as the higher rate that would occur during periodic solar flare events.
 The graphs below indicate some of the results of the modeling effort.

-Figure 13: This plot is obtained by calculating the hypothetical sensitive volume of the XQVR300 as the product of all of the bits in the FPGA and the average cross-section from figures 3 and 4 earlier in this text.
+Figure 12: This plot is obtained by calculating the hypothetical sensitive volume of the XQVR300 as the product of all of the bits in the FPGA and the average cross-section from figures 3 and 4 earlier in this text.
 As demonstrated by the dynamic test data, the expected upset rate should be lower depending on the degree of mitigation employed.

-Figure 14: Applying the observed dynamic cross-sections to the upset rate calculations of the device, the maximum benefit observed so far in this work is plotted as the combined benefit of redundancy (TMR) and bitstream scrubbing along with suppression of unused nodes.
+Figure 13: Applying the observed dynamic cross-sections to the upset rate calculations of the device, the maximum benefit observed so far in this work is plotted as the combined benefit of redundancy (TMR) and bitstream partial reconfiguration (PRC).